Difference Between SRAM and DRAM

 SRAM is in the form of on-chip memory.
 DRAM has the characteristics of off-chip memory.

-The SRAM is widely used on the processor or lodged between the main memory and processor of your computer.
+SRAM is widely used on the processor or lodged between the main memory and processor of your computer.
 The DRAM is placed on the motherboard.

 Characteristics of SRAM

-Here, are the important characteristics of SRAM
+From our findings, here are the important characteristics of SRAM that I have studied.

-• SRAM is faster than DRAM
+• SRAM is faster than DRAM.

 • Several times more expensive than DRAMs

-• Takes up much more space than DRAMs
+• Takes up much more space than DRAMs.

 • Consume less power than DRAMs